-Stuart Luppescu is Chief Psychometrician at the Consortium, specializing in educational measurement.
+- Stuart Luppescu is Chief Psychometrician at the Consortium, specializing in educational measurement.
 He received his PhD in Educational Measurement from the University of Chicago.
 Before coming to Chicago, Stuart taught English in Japan and Hawaii for 13 years.
-His research interests are in language acquisition and in multilevel modeling of achievement data.

-Holly Hart is a Senior Research Analyst and the Principal Survey Coordinator at the Consortium.
-Before joining the Consortium, she was a Senior Project Coordinator at the Survey Research Laboratory of the University of Illinois at Chicago.
-She received her B.A. in Psychology from Loyola University and her Ph.D. in Human Development and Social Policy from Northwestern University.
-Holly is currently studying trends in the background, preparation and supports of Chicago Public School principals across three phases of school reform.

-Sandra Jennings is the Associate Director for Publications and Communications.
+His research interests are in language acquisition and in multilevel modeling of achievement data. - Holly Hart is a Research Associate and the Survey Coordinator at the Consortium on Chicago School Research.
+Before joining the Consortium, Holly was a Senior Project Coordinator at the Survey Research Laboratory of the University of Illinois at Chicago.
+She received her BA in Psychology from Loyola University and her PhD in Human Development and Social Policy from Northwestern University.
+Holly is currently researching the use of technology in Chicago public school classrooms. - Sandra Jennings is the Associate Director for Publications and Communications.
 She is responsible for the design and editorial services for all Consortium publications, and oversees the Consortium website.
 This includes the development, design and production of new publications, computer-generated visual presentations, media releases, and a wide range of collateral print materials.
-In addition, she assists in developing communications strategies for the Consortium, as well as creating and maintaining graphic and editorial identity of the organization.
+In addition, she assists in developing communications strategies for the Consortium, as well as creating and maintaining graphic and editorial identity of the organization. - Melissa Dean is Publications Editor at the Consortium.
+Melissa holds an MA from the University of Chicago, where she studied writing and writing pedagogy.
+Prior to her graduate work, she was a Director at BSMG Worldwide, where she created and managed New York Stock Exchange-traded companies' communications programs and advised senior management on business strategies.
+She has written numerous articles and research reports and performed as the chief editor of an investment journal.

-Lura Forcum is Publications Editor and Research Assistant at the Consortium.
-She holds a BA in Political Science from the University of North Carolina at Chapel Hill and an MA in Social Service Administration from the University of Chicago.
-Her responsibilities include editing all Consortium publications, creating the collateral materials associated with each publication, and writing and editing the content on the Consortium web site.
-She also contributes to various studies underway at the Consortium; currently she is assisting researchers with a qualitative study of Chicago's new small schools.